busboom-software-studio/cpp-template-simple/README.md

 you will end up with 5 additional extensions.
 Note that this is not the Microsoft "C/C++" extention

+### Other Configuration

+You might get a pop up window asking you to set the CMake menu bar visibility.
+Set it to Visible.
+If you don't get the popup, click on the Cmake Icon in the left side menu bar, the triangle with the wrench.
+Then click on the gear icon in the CMake panel.
+You should see a new file table labled "Settings", with a text box at the top with "@ext:ms-vscode.cmake-tools" in it.
+Add "Visibility" to it so it reads "@ext:ms-vscode.cmake-tools visibility", then set the visibility feature to "visible".

+You can also go into the file `.vscode/settings.json` and add the entry:

+     "cmake.options.statusBarVisibility": "visible",

 ### Select a Kit

 On the bottom button bar, you will see "No Kit Selected".
 Click that and select a compiler.
 GCC is a good choice, but you can also install Clang

 # Building and Running